 You’ve made the decision to modernize your analytics.
 Your leadership team is excited about Power BI’s potential.
 Your IT department is ready to move beyond spreadsheets and legacy reporting tools.
 The budget is approved.
 The vision is clear.

 This isn’t just a procurement decision.
-It’s a strategic choice that will impact your timeline, your budget, your risk profile, and ultimately, whether your organization becomes truly data-driven or remains mired in manual reporting.
+It’s a strategic choice that will impact your timeline, your budget, your risk profile, and ultimately, whether your organization becomes truly data-driven or remains stuck in manual reporting.

 For organizations implementing analytics on complex enterprise systems like JD Edwards, Viewpoint Vista, NetSuite, or OneStream, this decision becomes even more critical.
 These platforms require deep Application Intelligence, the expert translation layer that transforms cryptic system data into analysis-ready insights.
 Without it, you’re simply moving unusable data from one place to another.